MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxoutgoingarchive-sizelow-vb.md

-﻿---
+---
-Description: 'The SizeLow property is a value that specifies the low 32-bit value (in bytes) for the size of the archive of outgoing fax messages.' ms.assetid: '781341d3-652d-4f50-95df-ad14daac1798'
+Description: The SizeLow property is a value that specifies the low 32-bit value (in bytes) for the size of the archive of outgoing fax messages. ms.assetid: 781341d3-652d-4f50-95df-ad14daac1798
-title: 'FaxOutgoingArchive.SizeLow property'
+title: FaxOutgoingArchive.SizeLow property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxOutgoingArchive.SizeLow property